gemdivk/Assignment-3.-Part-1./README.md

 2. Interact with the deployed contract using tools like Metamask, Remix, or blockchain libraries (e.g., Web3.js, Ethers.js).

 ### Interactions
-- **Token Transfers**: Use `transfer` and `transferFrom` to send tokens.
+- **Token Transfers**: Use `transfer` to send tokens.
+We have `allowance` and `transferFrom` for use by 3rd party dApps.
 - **Retrieve Metadata**: Call the custom functions to get details about the latest transaction, token name, symbol, decimals, and total supply.
+Mostly utilized by the metamask itself.

 ---